Home-based caregivers no longer losing money to union

 The primary function of the MQC3 board in its final months of existence had been to facilitate a smooth transition under which the MDCH would take over the registry of home-based caregivers.
 Maintaining the registry of workers that had undergone background checks might have been the only thing of real value that MQC3 actually provided.
 Its only other major function seemed to be making sure the union received money taken from the elderly and disabled.

-However, the registry was minimal.
-It garnered just 933 names over a six-year period.
-It was initially assigned to the MQC3 to add a veneer of legitimacy to the scheme by providing the dummy employer with a function.
+However, the registry's usefulness was minimal.
+It accumulated just 933 names over a six-year period.
+It appears to have been initially assigned to the MQC3 to add a veneer of legitimacy to the scheme by providing the dummy employer with a function.

 Zac Altefogt, spokesman for SEIU Healthcare Michigan, did not respond to a request for comment.